-What I Learned From a Two-Year IRS Audit
+What I Learned From a Two-Year IRS Audit These lessons learned can help you navigate the audit process.

 A few months ago I finished working on one of the most challenging projects I have ever worked on as an entrepreneur: an audit by the IRS that lasted more than two years.
 Not knowing what to expect and learning about the intricacies that exist within the tax code was an eye-opening experience.
 These tips can help you navigate the process.